Breadcrumbs

 Hosting by AWS (Amazon Web Services)

-We are hosting our website with AWS.
+We host our website with AWS.
 The provider is Amazon Web Services EMEA SARL, 38 Avenue John F. Kennedy, 1855 Luxembourg (hereinafter referred to as “AWS”).

-When you visit our website, your personal data will be processed on AWS servers.
-This may also result in the transfer of personal data to the parent company of AWS in the United States.
-The transfer of data to the US is based on the EU’s standard contractual clauses.
-For details please consult: https://aws.amazon.com/de/blogs/security/aws-gdpr-data-processing-addendum/ .
+When you visit our website, your personal data may be processed on AWS servers.
+This can include the transfer of personal data to the parent company of AWS in the United States.
+Such transfers are based on the EU’s standard contractual clauses.
+For details, please consult: https://aws.amazon.com/de/blogs/security/aws-gdpr-data-processing-addendum/ .

-For more information, please see the AWS Data Privacy Policy: https://aws.amazon.com/de/privacy/?nc1=f_pr .
+For more information, see the AWS Data Privacy Policy: https://aws.amazon.com/de/privacy/?nc1=f_pr .

-AWS is used on the basis of Art.
-6(1)(f) GDPR.
-We have a legitimate interest in a depiction of our website that is as reliable as possible.
-If your respective consent was obtained, processing will occur exclusively based on Art.
+AWS is used on the basis of our legitimate interests (Art.
+6(1)(f) GDPR), in particular to ensure reliable operation and availability of our website.
+If we have obtained your consent, processing will occur exclusively on the basis of Art.
 6(1)(a) GDPR.
-This consent may be revoked at any time.
+You may revoke this consent at any time.

 Search AI

-It is not necessary for you to provide us with personal data in order to use the Search AI.
-These are only transmitted when you independently enter and send personal data/information to the Search AI.
+It is not necessary to provide personal data to use the Search AI.
+Personal data is only transmitted if you voluntarily enter and submit such information in your query.

 Other third party content included in our websites